polyfony-inc/polyfony/README.md

 | ->set(['picture_size'=>'24938'])             |       24938       | ->get('picture_size',true) | string '24938'            |

+#### XSS Protection

+Invoking ->get() on any other columns will automatically escape special html symbols using PHP's `FILTER_SANITIZE_FULL_SPECIAL_CHARS`  as to prevent XSS attacks.
+In situation where you actually want the raw data from the database, add `true` as a second parameter as such `$object->get('column_name', true);` to retrieve the data "as is".
+Calling Format::htmlSafe() anywhere in your code will provide you with the same escaping features.

 #### Data validators

 **Data validation should be managed by the developer with `symfony/validator`, `respect/validation`, `wixel/gump`, or similar packages.**
 That being said, there is a very basic *(and optional)* built-in validator, to prevent corrupted data from entering the database while manipulating objects.

-To enforce it, declare a `VALIDATORS` constant array in your model, each key being a column, and each value being a regex, or an array of allowed vallues.
+To enforce it, declare a `VALIDATORS` constant array in your model, each key being a column, and each value being a regex, or an array of allowed values.

 * Example